Step 1: Automated Response

 Step 5: Track Bias Incidents

-All acts of hate that are reported to the UMPD are tracked publicly along with other crimes on the daily crime log.
-An annual incident report is prepared to enable ongoing and comparative assessment of acts of hate.
+All bias incidents that are reported to the UMPD are tracked publicly along with other crimes on the daily crime log.
+An annual bias incident report is prepared to enable ongoing and comparative assessment of bias incidents.

 Step 6: Action Steps

 Criminal and/or university sanctions may be pursued against perpetrators of true threats or other legally actionable misconduct.
 Violations of the Code of Conduct are investigated and determined by Student Conduct and Compliance.
 Violations of the University's Harassment and Discrimination Policy and/or other University policies are investigated and determined by the Office of Equal Opportunity.
 The determination of whether an incident is a hate crime is not made by campus officials.
 Suspected violations of hate crime laws are investigated and determined by the District Attorney’s office.